h3h/jellyfish/README.md

     });

+Hopefully you can see how this could be useful when spread out across many URLs and with many events, all without using separate .js files.

 ## Concepts

 Jellyfish defines a couple of its own concepts to separate page-level interaction from event-level interaction within a page.